Drips Privacy Policy

 - In the case of receiving funds: verification of GitHub repository ownership

-- In the case of RPGF rounds: configuration data, application fields, or vote allocations (for full details, see Section 3.4b) below).
+- In the case of RPGF rounds: configuration data, application fields, or vote allocations (for full details, see section 3.4b) below).

 This data is disclosed by you through voluntary interaction with the protocol and is required to execute the intended functionalities (e.g. making donations, claiming or distributing funds, submitting applications, or managing voting rounds).
 The legal basis for processing is your contractual relationship with us or another party (Art.
 6 (1) sentence 1 lit. b GDPR), where applicable, or our legitimate interest in operating a transparent, user-driven protocol (Art.
 6 (1) sentence 1 lit. f GDPR).